 The information in or under a photograph which explains what the picture is about.

 The exact words someone uses.
 Quotation marks are always used.
-They are included to give the reader the viewpoint of someone involved in the story like an eyewitness or expert.
+Quotes are included to give the reader the viewpoint of someone involved in the story like an eyewitness or expert.
 Quotes make a story credible.

 The vertical blocks of text into which a page of a newspaper is divided.

-Download our free poster of a newspaper report example to share with students or display in your classroom.
+Download our free poster of a newspaper report example including labels to share with students or display in your classroom.

 Newspaper Report Activities

 Ask your students to identify all the key features of a report in this week’s First News.
 The below resources will help:

 Want to find out more about how to help your students craft their own news story?
 Read our Top Tips on Writing a Newspaper Report